Skill Demand Index

 Salary data for Paid Media Channels is still accumulating.

-The most common pairings are SEO, websites, experience-delivering-digital-marketing-products-with-business-impact, Analytics Tools, CMS Expertise.
+The most common pairings are SEO, Digital Marketing, Team Leadership, Content Management Systems (CMS), Product Strategy.
 Strengthening these alongside Paid Media Channels improves your fit across more positions.

 Top roles: Marketing.
 Marketing positions have the highest demand at 100% of all Paid Media Channels jobs.